w-harsh/Hotel_LLM/README.md

 # Hotel_LLM
-Takes hotel data as input and answers questions on it.
+Takes hotel booking data as input and answers questions on it.